krakenjs/zoid/README.md

 - **Why write another ui / component library?**

   This isn't designed to replace libraries like React, which are responsible for rendering same-domain components.
-In fact, the only real rendering xcomoponent does is iframes and popups; the rest is up to you!
-You can build your components using any framework, library or pattern you want, then use xcomponent to expose your components cross-domain.
+In fact, the only real rendering zoid does is iframes and popups; the rest is up to you!
+You can build your components using any framework, library or pattern you want, then use zoid to expose your components cross-domain.
 It should play nicely with any other framework!

 - **Aren't iframes really slow?**

   Yes, but there are a few things to bear in mind here:

-  - xcomponent isn't designed for building components for your own site.
+  - zoid isn't designed for building components for your own site.
 For that you should use native component libraries like React, which render quickly onto your page.
-Use xcomponent to share functionality with other sites, that you can't share native-javascript components with
+Use zoid to share functionality with other sites, that you can't share native-javascript components with

-  - xcomponent also provides mechanisms for pre-rendering html and css into iframes and popups, so you can at least render a loading spinner, or maybe something more advanced, while the new window loads its content.
+  - zoid also provides mechanisms for pre-rendering html and css into iframes and popups, so you can at least render a loading spinner, or maybe something more advanced, while the new window loads its content.

-- **I don't want to bother with popups, can I get xcomponent with just the iframe support?**
+- **I don't want to bother with popups, can I get zoid with just the iframe support?**

   You can indeed.
-There's an `xcomponent.frame.js` and `xcomponent.frame.min.js` in the `dist/` folder.
+There's an `zoid.frame.js` and `zoid.frame.min.js` in the `dist/` folder.
 There's a lot of magic that's needed to make popups work with IE, and that's all trimmed out.

 - **Can I contribute?**